yandextaxitech/binaryprefs/README.md

                 .build();
 ```

-Default is no-op encryption for key/value.
+Default is no-op encryption for key and value.

 #### Exception handler